Veydrin Open Data Standard

 Tracked mode — pseudonym derivation

-Applications implementing tracked mode must derive stable pseudonyms using a cryptographic approach that satisfies the following properties:
+Applications implementing tracked mode MUST derive stable pseudonyms using a cryptographic approach that satisfies the following properties:

 The recommended approach is HMAC-SHA256 keyed with a per-program salt stored in the application's private data, never included in the export.
 The specific algorithm is left to the implementing application as long as the three properties above are satisfied.